Kernix13/javascript-cheat-sheet/README.md

 - Remainder operator `%` - gives the remainder of the division of two numbers
 - Escaping: use a backslash (`\`) in front of the quote in a string: `\'` or `\"`
 - Bracket notation to find the Nth-to-last character: `string.length - n`, where `n` is a # from end
-- falsy = [false, 0, "", NaN, undefined, null] | Filter falsy values out of an array.
+- **_Falsy_** = [`false`, `0`, `""` or `''`, `NaN`, `undefined`, and `null`].
+Make sure to filter falsy values out of an array.
-- Variables which are declared without the let or const keywords are automatically created in the global scope
+- Variables which are declared without the `let` or `const` keywords are automatically created in the global scope
-- Another use of bracket notation on objects is to access a property which is stored as the value of a variable
+- Another use of bracket notation on objects is to access a property which is stored as the value of a variable (?)
-- You should always name variables you don't want to reassign using the const keyword
+- You should always name variables you don't want to reassign using the `const` keyword
-- use the spread operator to evaluate arrays, `Math.max(...arr);`
+- Use the spread operator to evaluate arrays, `Math.max(...arr);`
-- use destructuring assignment to extract values from objects
+- Use destructuring assignment to extract values from objects (?)
-- use destructuring assignment w\ the rest parameter to reassign array elements
+- Use destructuring assignment w\ the rest parameter to reassign array elements
-- Objects do not maintain an ordering to stored keys like arrays do; thus a key's position on an object, or the relative order in which it appears, is irrelevant when referencing or accessing that key
+- Objects do not maintain an ordering to stored keys like arrays do; thus a key's position on an object, or the relative order in which it appears is irrelevant when referencing or accessing that key
 - An algorithm is a series of step-by-step instructions that describe how to do something
 - To write an effective algorithm, it helps to break a problem down into smaller parts and think carefully about how to solve each part with code
-- Constructors define properties and behaviors instead of returning a value as other functions might -The Fx passed to map() will run as many times as the # of items in the array it is called on
+- Constructors define properties and behaviors instead of returning a value as other functions might
+- The function passed to High Order Array Methods will run as many times as the # of items in the array it is called on

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>